Nokia sues Apple for infringing patents, industry back on war footing

 Nokia agreed to a 10-year licensing deal with HMD, which continues to market low-cost Nokia phones and plans to introduce new Nokia smartphone models next year.

-(Additional reporting by Supantha Mukherjee in Bengaluru and Stephen Nellis in San Francisco; Editing by Jonathan Oatis and Lisa Shumaker)
+(Additional reporting by Supantha Mukherjee in Bengaluru and Stephen Nellis in San Francisco)